jurerick/react-tvm-form/README.md

-# tvm-form
-Time Value of Money Calculator
+# Time Value of Money React Component

+This is a component built with react js.

+It's a simple form that calculates time value of money.